mattraffel/IndyDotNet/README.md

 No need to make ever call asynchronous needlessly.
 - Much better isolatation of the IndySDK API resulting in your projects being less fragile.
 - Better compatibility between IndySDK versions.
-- Better support on all OSes (dependeny on IndySDK OS hanlding as well, unfortunately)
+- Better support on all OSes (depends on IndySDK ability to address OS specific handling as well, unfortunately)
 - Better error messages.
 - More intutitive CLI implementation.
 - DotNetPay serves as an example for implementing specific Indy SDK Payment API.